MashiMaroLjc/ML-and-DM-in-action/README.md

 ```
 Open your browser and enter ```http://localhost/five``` then you can play with BetaMeow

-Pay attention to your **Port 80 is free**, otherwise you need to change the code.
+Please make sure that your**Port 80 is free**, otherwise you need to modify the code.

 ###Request